2015 FIA World Endurance Championship: Race results

 Entries were required to complete the timed race as well as to complete 70% of the overall winning car's race distance in order to earn championship points.
 A single bonus point was awarded to the team and all drivers of the pole position car for each category in qualifying.
 For the 24 Hours of Le Mans, the race result points allocation was doubled.
-Furthermore, a race must complete three laps under green flag conditions in order for championship points to be awarded.
+Furthermore, a race must have completed three laps under green flag conditions in order for championship points to be awarded.

 Drivers' Championships

-Five titles are offered to drivers in the 2015 season.
-The World Championship is reserved for LMP1 and LMP2 drivers while the World Cup for GT Drivers is available for drivers in the LMGTE categories.
+Five titles were offered to drivers in the 2015 season.
+The World Championship was reserved for LMP1 and LMP2 drivers while the World Cup for GT Drivers was available for drivers in the LMGTE categories.
 Further, three FIA Endurance Trophies were also awarded to drivers in the LMP2 and LMGTE Am categories as well as privateers in the LMP1 category.